-The KAUST school believes in the value of concurrency of learning: the principle under which students deal each year with a balanced curriculum in which the TKS-required subjects are studied simultaneously.
-We also believe in the value of engagement outside the required subjects ( TOK, CAS, Research Paper).
+The KAUST School Diploma: The KAUST school believes in the value of concurrency of learning, the principle being students continually engaging with a balanced curriculum in which the TKS-required subjects are studied simultaneously.
+We also value engagement outside the required subjects (Service as Action/CAS and Research Project).
 In order to graduate, students need to meet all the requirements below: